Michael Haywood: Early coaching career

-Miami University (Ohio)
+Miami (OH)

 In December 2008, Haywood was named the head coach of the Miami RedHawks.
 He replaced Shane Montgomery.
 After going 1–11 in his first season, Haywood led the Redhawks to an 8–4 record in his second season and a MAC East title.
 The Redhawks then emerged victorious in the 2010 MAC Championship Game against Northern Illinois University, winning by a final score of 26–21.
 He was named the 2010 Mid-American Conference football coach of the year.

-University of Pittsburgh
+Pittsburgh

 On December 16, 2010, Haywood was offered and accepted the head football coaching position at the University of Pittsburgh.
 However, Haywood was arrested in South Bend, Indiana on December 31, 2010, on felony domestic violence charges.
 He was released on bond on January 1, 2011, and only hours later was fired by Pitt.
 In February 2012, the domestic violence charges were dismissed after Haywood completed pre-trial diversion requirements, counseling, and public service.